-Canadian poet, singer-songwriter and novelist Leonard Cohen is one of the most successful poets in the world, as well as a writer of songs that he has become famous for composing, such as Hallelujah, which has been covered by as many as 200 other artists.
-Amazingly at the age of 81 he is still writing and performing, as well as turning out hit albums.
+Canadian poet, singer-songwriter, and novelist Leonard Cohen is one of the most successful poets in the world.
+His "Hallelujah" has been covered by as many as 200 other artists.

-Cohen is a very deep thinker who has looked into religion, philosophy, sexuality and the mysteries of life in his books, poetry and songs.
-Like Prince and Dylan he is regarded as one of the most influential writers in the world of music, yet religion has been with him all the way.
-He was born a Jew and has said that he is still one.
+Cohen is a very deep thinker who has looked into religion, philosophy, sexuality, and the mysteries of life in his books, poetry, and songs.
+Like Prince and Dylan, he is regarded as one of the most influential writers in the world of music, yet religion was with him all the way.
+He was born a Jew and always said that he still was one.
 He once said: "I'm not looking for a new religion.
 I'm quite happy with the old one, with Judaism."

 He had a brief interest in Scientology in 1971 at the time of his album Songs of Love and Hate and in Famous Blue Raincoat he sings: "Did you ever go clear?" ("Clear" is a Scientology term).